-- the variation in compositions reported by all members of the joint submission, - the boundary composition(s) of the Substance, - the impact of each constituent/ impurity on the test results for the endpoint to be assessed.
+- the impact of each constituent/ impurity on the test results for the endpoint to be assessed.
 For example, if a constituent/ impurity of the Substance is known to have an impact on (eco)toxicity, the selected Test Material must contain that constituent/ impurity. - 2.
 Information on the Test Material needed in the updated dossier - You must report the composition of the Test Material selected for each study, under the "Test material information" section, for each respective endpoint study record in IUCLID. - The reported composition must include all constituents of each Test Material and their concentration values and other parameters relevant for the property to be tested.

-This information is needed to assess whether the Test Material is relevant for the Substance and whether it is suitable for use by all members of the joint submission.
+This information is needed to assess whether the Test Material is relevant for the Substance.